 The results of these typologies are certainly influenced by their focus and aim but also by the number of included countries.
-The included country cases vary from about ten European and OCED cases (Alber, 1995; Halásková et al., 2017; Pommer et al., 2009) to about 20 and more European (Damiani et al., 2011; Kraus et al., 2010) and OECD cases (Colombo, 2012).
+Some studies included only about ten European/OECD country cases (Alber, 1995; Halásková et al., 2017; Pommer et al., 2009) while others analyzed about 20 and more European (Damiani et al., 2011; Kraus et al., 2010) and/or OECD cases (Colombo, 2012).

 Despite the large variety in the number of clusters and the composition of those clusters in the different typologies some similarities and parallels can be depicted.
 The most robust cluster is a Scandinavian or northern European cluster that mostly includes Sweden, Norway, Denmark, Finland and often also the Netherlands (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Pommer et al., 2009).
-Clusters which include only Eastern European countries can be found in the typologies by Damiani et al. (2011), Halásková et al. (2017) and Kraus et al. (2010) In these clusters often Bulgaria, Hungary, the Czech Republic, Estonia and Slovakia are included yet also other Eastern European countries join.
-In some cases (a second) cluster which incorporates Eastern-European as well as Southern European countries is built (Damiani et al., 2011; Kraus et al., 2010; Colombo et al., 2011) including Italy, Spain and Greece.
+Clusters which include only Eastern European countries can be found in the typologies by Damiani et al. (2011), Halásková et al. (2017) and Kraus et al. (2010) In these clusters often Bulgaria, Hungary, the Czech Republic, Estonia and Slovakia are included, while other Eastern European countries sometimes join.
+In some studies a second cluster may be derived, which incorporates Eastern-European as well as Southern European countries (Damiani et al., 2011; Kraus et al., 2010; Colombo et al., 2011) including Italy, Spain and Greece.
 These countries are only depicted in a genuine Southern European cluster by Pommer et al. (2009).
 Continental European countries such as Germany, France, Austria, Belgium and Luxemburg can be found in many typologies together in one cluster but mostly together with some Eastern European or Northern European countries (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010; Pommer et al., 2009).
 Non-European countries are rarely included in the typologies.
 The typology by Colombo (2012), which categorize countries based on financing indicators include Japan and South Korea in a cluster with Germany, Luxemburg and the Netherlands due to their common social insurance approach, whereas New Zealand and Canada are in a cluster with Greece, Spain and Switzerland due to their universal but means-tested financing approach.
 Halásková et al. (2017) find Australia and South Korea in one cluster.

 This short overview on existing LTC typologies shows room for extension.
-Most typologies only use quantitative indicators where a huge weight lies on financing indicators.
-Institutional indicators focusing on access to long-term care are rarely used.
+First, most typologies only use quantitative indicators where a huge weight lies on financing indicators.
+Additional, e.g. institutional indicators focusing on access to long-term care are rarely used here.
 Second, many typologies have a European focus or only use a small sample of countries.
-We would like to extend these typologies by using an OECD sample with as many countries as possible.
+Thus, we would like to extend these typologies by using an OECD sample with as many countries as possible.
 Third, cluster analysis has proven a successful method to derive at types of LTC systems (Halásková et al., 2017; Kautto, 2002; Kraus et al., 2010; Saraceno and Keck, 2010).
 Still, we want to use the innovative approach by Reibling et al. (2019), who use multiple cluster analysis for a high reliability of results and a flexibility of the typology.